Do You Need To Run Background Checks On Potential Employees?

 In the case of educational institutions or training centers, the HR officer can verify if the candidates really completed their degree by cross-checking with the admissions and records office.

 Employees who are unqualified for the job can be a serious risk to the company.
-Their lack of experience might cause injuries and workplace accidents, and their substandard work might compromise the reputation of the company.
+Their lack of experience might cause injuries and, and their substandard work might compromise the reputation of the company.

 Check the Candidate’s Attendance